wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * SHA-256 performs 64
    <br /><br />

-<strong>Stream</strong> ciphers are generally cheaper to implement than block ciphers.
-   * RC4 is a symmetric stream cipher, so does not have a block size.
-   <br /><br />

 <strong>Block symmetric cipher</strong> modes use of IVs to ensure that patterns are not produced during encryption.
 But IVs are not modes.
    * Block ciphers are generally less susceptible to security issues.
    * Block ciphers are generally used more in software implementations.